iuryescano/MyNotes/README.md

 ### Content of the project 🎯💻
-Aplication created for me for controlling my pessoal notes 📝
+Application created for me for controlling my pessoal notes using React 📝